-The Powell River School District is committed to providing students with engaging and challenging learning opportunities that successfully complement and support curricula while enriching their lives and promoting an ethic of sustainability.
+The Powell River School District is committed to providing students with engaging and challenging learning opportunities that successfully complement and support curricula and promote place-based connection and an ethic of sustainability.

-School District 47 recently took a review of the many programs that we are currently offering students within the Powell River Region and compiled them in a report entitled Growing Connections Between Learners and Place.
-This page represents the programs found in that document.
+In 2014-2015, School District 47 conducted a review of the many programs that were offered to students within the Powell River Region and compiled them in a report entitled Growing Connections Between Learners and Place 2014-2015.pdf

 In 2008, the School District partnered with citizens, community leaders, and local agencies, to create visioning document reflecting the Powell River area’s intention to become more sustainable over time and to work closely together to achieve that vision.
 Our District sustainability education programs and initiatives reflect this Charter.

 The Sustainable Schools Committee (SSC) was founded in 2008 and is a Powell River School District sponsored committee.
 Our mission is to provide environmental education opportunities for local schools and to support ways to minimize our community’s ecological footprint.
 Each year, the District provides the SSC with an annual operating budget to further its objectives.